rust-lang/book/second-edition/src/appendix-01-keywords.md

 ## Appendix A: Keywords

-The following is a list of keywords that are reserved for current or future use by the Rust language.
-As such, these may not be used as identifiers, such as names of functions, variables, parameters, struct fields, modules, crates, constants, macros, static values, attributes, types, traits, or lifetimes.
+The following list contains keywords that are reserved for current or future use by the Rust language.
+As such, they cannot be used as identifiers, such as names of functions, variables, parameters, struct fields, modules, crates, constants, macros, static values, attributes, types, traits, or lifetimes.

 ### Keywords Currently in Use

 * `as` - perform primitive casting, disambiguate the specific trait containing an item, or rename items in `use` and `extern crate` statements
 * `break` - exit a loop immediately
 * `const` - define constant items or constant raw pointers
 * `continue` - continue to the next loop iteration
 * `crate` - link an external crate or a macro variable representing the crate in which the macro is defined
 * `else` - fallback for `if` and `if let` control flow constructs
 * `enum` - define an enumeration
 * `extern` - link an external crate, function, or variable